MetzinAround/practical-classroom-workshop/course/adding_a_quiz.md

 # Adding quizzes

-This template allows the creation of quizzes thanks to [quizdown.js](https://github.com/bonartm/quizdown-js).
+This template allows the creation of quizzes thanks to <a href="https://github.com/bonartm/quizdown-js" target="_blank">quizdown.js</a>.
 You'll be able to create single-choice, multiple-choice or sequence ordering quizzes!

-We recommend using [Quizdown Live Editor](https://bonartm.github.io/quizdown-live-editor/) for creating the `markdown` for your quiz.
+We recommend using <a href="https://bonartm.github.io/quizdown-live-editor/" target="_blank">Quizdown Live Editor</a> for creating the `markdown` for your quiz.

 Let's use their **Multiple Choice** example and change it a little bit.